A scalable Bayesian double machine learning framework, with application to racial disproportionality assessment: Introduction

 \subsection{Statistical challenges and related work}

 Disparities in institutional decision-making have significant implications for both individual well-being and broader societal outcomes.
 In healthcare, unequal access to treatments or disproportionality in clinical decision-making across population groups can lead to persistent health inequities.
-Similarly, differential treatment by law enforcement in policing may raises important questions about its broader social and behavioral effects.
+Similarly, differential treatment by law enforcement in policing may raise important questions about its broader social and behavioral effects.
 Quantifying racial bias in policing has become a central question in policy-oriented social science and applied statistics.
-Despite wide availability of administrative policing data, such as stop records, arrest databases, and officer-reported activity logs, using these data to make credible causal inferences about discrimination remains methodologically challenging. \cite{knox2020administrative} demonstrate that administrative policing datasets inherently condition on the outcome of police discretion, and show that estimands targeting racial bias that condition on being stopped can potentially have the opposite signs as the estimands of interest.
-A policing agency could appear unbiased or even favorable to minority groups among stopped individuals while simultaneously discriminating in its choice of whom to stop.
-Based on this, \cite{zhao2022note} clarify the definition of discrimination in causal inference terms and emphasize the need for estimands that avoid conditioning on post-treatment variables.
-Their work stresses that identifying racial disparities requires not only conditioning strategies but careful articulation of what causal question is being answered.
+Despite wide availability of administrative policing data, such as stop records, arrest databases, and officer-reported activity logs, using these data to make credible causal inferences about discrimination remains methodologically challenging.